GenCell: Technology

 The company developed a process to create hydrogen-on-demand from anhydrous ammonia (NH3), which enables its fuel cell solutions to also provide primary power for off-grid and poor-grid sites, as well as rural electrification.

 The company has non-noble metal catalysts patents that enable it to reduce the material costs, and liquid electrolyte (KOH), making the fuel cell solutions for backup and off-grid power to operate in a vast range of weather conditions.

 GenCell developed a number of patented technologies, including the use of a non-platinum catalyst, mechanisms for using ambient air as an oxidizer (instead of pure oxygen), and using lower-cost fuels such as industrial-grade hydrogen gas or anhydrous liquid ammonia.

 GenCell is field testing prototypes of small scale fuel cells fueled by ammonia.
 This ammonia-to-energy technology will provide clean energy users with another alternative.

 Cost

-A GenCell A5 4kW generator costs 60,000-70,000 USD.
+A GenCell A5 4 kW generator costs 60,000-70,000 USD.
 GenCell estimates that local production of ammonia will help reduce energy production costs, and will allow its generators to run at 70 cents per kWh.